Understanding OCD

 Effective Treatments for OCD

 If you’re experiencing any of these symptoms, it’s important to know that you don’t have to fight OCD alone.
-There are effective treatments that can help you reclaim your life:
+OCD treatment works best when it focuses on the patterns keeping the cycle going, not just the content of the fears.

 Cognitive Behavioral Therapy (CBT)